Chan–Lam coupling: Example

 An example of the Chan–Lam coupling to synthesize biologically active compounds is shown below:

-Compound 1, a pyrrole, is coupled with aryl boronic ester, 2, to afford product 3, which is then carried forward to the target 4.
+Compound 1, a pyrrole, is coupled with aryl boronic acid, 2, to afford product 3, which is then carried forward to the target 4.
 The nitrile group of 2 does not poison the catalyst.
 Pyridine is the ligand used for the reaction.
 Although the reaction requires three days, it was carried out at room temperature in ambient air and resulted in a 93% yield.